This story has been updated. It was originally published on April 21, 2020.

 Most video calling apps also give you the ability to protect your calls with a password; take advantage of this when you can and be careful about how you distribute login information to invited guests.
 Make sure it’s not something that’s easy to guess (like your surname).

 If you can lock your video chats, do so.
-The popular Houseparty app, for example, lets you lock rooms by tapping the padlock icon once all guests have arrived, while the more business-focused Zoom has a Lock Meeting option that does the same job (click Manage Participants, then More to find it).
+The popular Houseparty app, for example, lets you lock rooms by tapping the padlock icon once all guests have arrived, while the more business-focused Zoom has a Lock Meeting option that does the same job (as host or co-host, click Security to find it).

 Watch what you’re sharing